 The underwriters may also purchase up to an additional 825,000 shares of our common stock at the public offering price, less the underwriting discounts and commissions payable by us, to cover over-allotments, if any, within 30 days from the date of this prospectus.
-If the underwriters exercise this option in full, the total underwriting discounts and commissions will be \$ and our total proceeds, before expenses, will be \$.
+If the underwriters exercise this option in full, the and our total proceeds, before expenses, will be \$

 The underwriters are offering the common stock as set forth under "Underwriting."
-Delivery of the shares will be made on or about
+Delivery of the shares will be made on or about , 2004.